GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 This protection mode employs the [OAuth 2.0](http://tools.ietf.org/html/rfc6749) authorization framework to provide access to the service.
 You may have already noticed that test mode resembles OAuth 2.0 a lot.
 Actually the difference between this and the test mode lies in the usage of scopes.
 OAuth scopes denote the kind of access a client is looking for.

-If you haven't done so, check the ["Working in test mode"](#working-in-test-mode) section.
+If you haven't done so, check the [Working in test mode](#working-in-test-mode) section.
 In the following we  highlight those additional facts to take into account when working with this mode:

 ### Client scopes